slashrocket/rocketbot/README.md

 rocketbot
 ========

-A bot for our Slack team chat based off of @mcmahoniel's [Slackey](https://github.com/mcmahoniel/slackey).
+A bot for our Slack team chat based off of [Slackey](https://github.com/mcmahoniel/slackey).